ropensci/BaseSet/README.md

 # Code of Conduct

-Please note that the ‘BaseSet’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the BaseSet project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.